atharvasatishchaudhari/Project-skin-cancer-detection-and-classification-system-using-deep-learning/README.md

 This file includes the implementation of the VGG-19 based classification model.
 It details the model architecture, training process, and evaluation results. <br>

 skin-cancer-model-comparison-VGG19-DenseNet121.ipynb:
 In this notebook, I implemented experiments for both VGG-19 and DenseNet121 models.
 DenseNet121 is implemented here alongside VGG-19, and I compare their performance.
-The results show that VGG-19 outperforms DenseNet121 in terms of accuracy and other evaluation metrics.
+The results show that VGG-19 outperforms DenseNet121 in terms of accuracy and other evaluation metrics. <br>

+# Publication
+Present paper at International Conference on Computational Intelligence, Network and Security (IEEE) (22-23 December 2023)